 Many people have significantly benefited from following the ketogenic diet.
 Perhaps, this is the main reason why you are considering giving this diet a try as well.
 But before doing that, it’s best to equip yourself with the facts to make sure that you will truly enjoy its positive impact on your health.

 Read further to learn some valuable ketogenic diet facts.

 What is the Ketogenic Diet?

 The term “keto” comes from the word “ketones,” which is your body’s alternative fuel if there is a shortage of glucose in your system.
-This is produced when you eat few carbohydrates and a moderate amount of protein.
+This is produced when you eat a few carbohydrates and a moderate amount of protein.
 Thus, the ketogenic or keto diet is otherwise known as a low-carb diet.

-By lowering your carb intake, your body will be induced into “ketosis,” which is a natural process that your body undergoes so you can survive whenever your food intake is low.
+By lowering your carb intake, your body will be inducted into “ketosis,” which is a natural process that your body undergoes so you can survive whenever your food intake is low.
 By limiting carbohydrates and overloading on fats, your body will begin to burn ketones as its primary source of energy.
 When you achieve the proper ketone level, you will enjoy plenty of health benefits.

 What to Eat and Avoid During Ketogenic Diet

 What you eat will greatly depend on how fast you want to reach the state of ketosis.
 The fewer carbohydrates you eat, the faster you will get into the ketogenic state.